How much is the minimum repayment?

 Should you repay more than the minimum repayment?

-If you can, it’s best to repay as much of the amount owing as possible as this will minimise the amount of interest you’re charged and help you clear the balance sooner.
+If you can, it’s best to repay as much of the amount owing as possible.
+This will minimise the amount of interest you’re charged, and help you clear the balance sooner.

 How to add to your repayments

 If you’re finding it difficult to pay more than your minimum repayment each month, one of the first actions you can take is to reduce your spending on your credit card.